Projects-and-Stuff/Pong.0/README.md

 * ./BPS_Test/ --> The initial Testing board, including Hardware and Firmware folders
 * ./Firmware/ --> Firmware for the project (Written in C Utilizing AVR Studio 5 and AVRGCC)
-* ./Hardware/ --> Kicad Project for Beer Pong Sense Hardware
+* ./Hardware/ --> Kicad Project for Pong.0 Hardware
 * ./GerberOutput/ --> The latest Gerber Files for manufacture
 * ./Notes/ --> Project Notes, BOM, and Research